Blinken tells China it's in their interest to stop helping Russia

 Updated April 26, 2024 at 9:49 AM ET

-BEIJING - China-- Secretary of State Antony Blinken concluded a visit to China by meeting Chinese leader Xi Jinping and making a pitch for China to change course.
+BEIJING - China-- Secretary of State Antony Blinken concluded his visit to China with a meeting with Chinese leader Xi Jinping, urging Beijing to reconsider its support for Russia's war efforts in Ukraine.

 The Secretary of State spoke with Morning Edition's Steve Inskeep after meeting China's President in Beijing.

 The U.S. has accused China of selling vital components to Russia's military as it invades Ukraine.
-In the NPR interview, Blinken said he told his counterparts that helping Russia is against China's interests because China wants better relations with European nations that see Russia as a threat.
+In an interview, Blinken said he told his counterparts that helping Russia is against China's interests because China wants better relations with European nations that see Russia as a threat.

-Blinken paired that argument with a warning — telling China that if they "won't act, we will."
+Blinken paired that argument with a warning, stating, "If China won't act, we will."

 The exchange was representative of the strained relations between the two nations — with their diplomats frequently being in the same room while not always on the same page.